 Amazon’s first web page.

-So they took their business to a new medium – the web.
+They took their business to a new medium – the web.
 A peculiar technology at the time, one that was not estimated to work for commerce in the long run.

 But it did and it gave us the likes of Amazon.
 This was the biggest change in retail at that time.
 It took Walmart almost 11 years to set up their online store from their first proof of concept.
 When that was done, Amazon was already well established so it was an uphill battle from there.